Seoul E-Land FC: Crest

 The Seoul E-Land FC crest is designed to reflect the club's identity, values, and its connection to Seoul.
 It is represented by four key concepts based on the club's acronym SEFC: the symbol of Seoul, E-Land's corporate values, the club's football style, and the club's identity.

 It includes symbols of Seoul, particularly the Han River and Namsan.
 The crest also features five stars, each representing the club's values, and three leopards, representing the team's playing style.
-These leopards are meant to reflect the three key qualities of the club's football, such as speed, endurance and skill.
+These leopards are meant to reflect speed, endurance and skill, the three key qualities of the club's football.
 The crown at the top of the crest signifies the club’s identity as a champion in Asian football.
 The ribbon at the bottom represents the club’s identity as a source of joy and satisfaction for the citizens of Seoul.
 The crown’s design is inspired by the royal insignia of England.